 If you are not using a CWS computer, you can learn more about setting up access to these folders on your own computer here:

-- From CWS computers and personal Windows-based computers, you can use Remote Desktop, which is preinstalled, to access servers
+- From CWS and personal Windows-based computers use Remote Desktop which is preinstalled.

 - From a personal Mac computer, you can follow these instructions.